mwenge/tempest/README.md

 ## Building the Tempest Source Code: Version 2A(Alt)
 In [this Jupyter notebook](./notebooks/Build%20Tempest%20Sources%20for%20Version%202A(Alt).ipynb) we build and play Version 2A(alt) of Tempest.

+## Building the Tempest Source Code: "Look Mom, No Hands."
+In [this separate repositoy](https://github.com/mwenge/tempest_fun) we completely automate the build process.